rvVcNk2p/Moovie/README.md

 # DevConnector

 I love films.
 So, I created Moovie. 🎬 But why?
-Through the years I watched tons of films, but as I get older 😅 .. my mind is not that sharp when it was in the early years.
+Through the years I watched tons of films, but as I get older 😅 .. my mind is not as sharp as it was in my early years.

-If you need a nice film idea for the upcoming movie night or want to find a lookalike movie like Inception..
+If you need a nice film idea for the upcoming movie night or want to find a similar movie to Inception, etc..
 Moovie will be the best choice.

 Search by hand-crafted categories, add your already seen movies to your Library or save them to your Watchlist for next time.
-Register your free profile today and say goodbye for endless scrolling at the start of your movie date night.
+Register your free profile today and say goodbye to the endless scrolling at the start of your movie date night.

 ## Heroku live app